 Who is Zoom for?

-Zoom is great for individuals and smaller companies that don't rely too heavily on video conferencing for everyday operations.
-It's very intuitive, so beginners can get the hang of it almost immediately, and the fun features like virtual backgrounds make it exciting for social gatherings.
+Zoom is great for individuals and much smaller companies that just need a way to communicate and don’t necessarily need all those additional features.
+It’s very intuitive, so beginners can get the hang of it almost immediately, and the fun features like in-meeting quizzes make it exciting for social gatherings.

-From a business standpoint, Zoom is a very respectable option, but wrought integration with Google Workplace is hard to beat.
-Still, if you don't like how Google Meet feels – or just want to branch out to a more intuitive option – you could do a whole lot worse than Zoom.
-Plus, with robust enterprise options with way more meeting participants available, really large companies certainly want to take a look at Zoom before opting for Google Meet.
+From a business standpoint, Zoom is a very respectable option, but Google Meet’s integration with Google Workplace is hard to beat.
+Still, if you don’t like how Google Meet feels – or just want to branch out to a more intuitive option – you could do a whole lot worse than Zoom.

 If you're looking for a simple video chat option for social events and short meetings, you're in luck.
 Both Google Meet and Zoom offer a free option with more than enough features to handle whatever you need to do.